Wish Dragon: Plot

-Din is a working-class college student in Shanghai who dreams of reuniting with his childhood friend Li Na, who moved away ten years ago from their neighborhood with her father, Mr. Wang, and now lives a lavish life.
+Din Song is a working-class college student in Shanghai who dreams of reuniting with his childhood friend Li Na, who moved away ten years ago from their neighborhood with her father, Mr. Wang, and now lives a lavish life.
 One day, Din is given a teapot by an elderly man, from which emerges Long, a wish dragon.
 Long informs Din he will grant three wishes to his master, i.e. whoever holds the teapot.
 Din will be Long's tenth and final master and will free Long from his servitude, allowing him to enter the Spirit world.
 Subsequently, Din is chased by a trio of goons led by a man named Pockets, sent by Mr. Wang to recover the teapot in hopes of saving his failing business.
 Din uses his first wish to fight the goons and escape.

 The next day, Din and Long arrive at Li Na's birthday party.
 Din makes his second wish—to temporarily appear as a wealthy princeling for one day, hoping Li Na will notice him and rekindle their friendship.
 Li Na is disappointed when she learns her father will not be attending her birthday party.
-Din, sticking to his disguise as 'Dan', comforts her and they are asked by Mr. Wang (via a video call) to share a meal together.
+Din, sticking to his disguise as 'Dan', comforts her, and they are asked by Mr. Wang (via a video call) to share a meal together.
 Long warns Din that Li Na will leave him as soon as she finds out his identity, because of their different socioeconomic status.

 During the date, Din asks Long for advice on how to act accordingly to his new status, but ends up upsetting Li Na in the process.
 They both end up in Din's neighborhood after the goons pursue Din again.
-Din reveals himself to Li Na, and they spend the rest of the day in the neighborhood reliving their childhood pastimes.
+Din reveals himself to Li Na, and they spend the rest of the day in the neighborhood, reliving their childhood pastimes.
 However, Li Na finally retreats claiming that she has responsibilities and expectations she needs to meet, hurting Din's feelings.
 Later that night, Din angrily asks Long to make him rich in a last-ditch effort to be respected.
-Long reveals to Din that in life he was a wealthy and powerful lord whose reign ended in loneliness and tragedy and was punished by the gods for his selfishness by becoming a wish dragon.
+Long reveals that in life, he was a wealthy and powerful lord whose reign ended in loneliness and tragedy, and after his death he was made a wish dragon by the gods as punishment for his selfishness.
 Long's servitude as a wish dragon is meant to make him appreciate the meaning of life, something he has failed to accomplish with all of his previous masters.